 If you don’t want to download an additional app on your phone, you can use an online tool like Ofoct.
 Simply upload a photo of your choice and the site will do the rest for you.

 Step 1: Head to the Ofoct website using the link below

 Step 2: Click on ‘Upload From Computer’ to select an image.
 You can also add a link to an image if you wish.

 Step 3: Select the photo and then click on Open.

 You’ll now see that the timestamp has automatically been added to the photo you selected.

 Stamp Them All

-Those were a few ways for you to add a timestamp to your photos on Android.
+Those were a few ways to tell you how to add the date and timestamp to your photos on Android phones.
 This feature is especially helpful when you want to remember a special event or if you have a habit of sharing old pictures and don’t want to confuse your followers.